U.S. Leads in the Worldwide Anxiety Epidemic

-Worldwide, 35% of people said they were stressed, and 35% said that they experienced worry the day before they were questioned.
-Greece and the U.S. lead the world in adult stress levels at 59% percent and 55% respectively, a difference the report considers statistically the same.
+Worldwide, 35 percent of people said they were stressed, and 35 percent said that they experienced worry the day before they were questioned.
+Greece and the U.S. lead the world in adult stress levels at 59 percent percent and 55 percent respectively, a difference the report considers statistically the same.

 This means that despite a growing American economy, adults in the U.S. are more worried, stressed, and angry.
-These rates of stress and worry (45%) are at a high when compared to polls over the last 12 years, and anger is at its highest level since 2006 (22%).
+These rates of stress and worry (45 percent) are at a high when compared to polls over the last 12 years, and anger is at its highest level since 2006 (22 percent).
 The percentage of Americans who experienced stress was 20 points higher than the global average.

 It comes as no surprise that younger Americans are having the hardest time.
-About 65% of people between 15 and 49 reported stress and 51% reported worry.
-But it is of particular note that the youngest Americans were the most angry, with a rate of 32%.
+About 65 percent of people between 15 and 49 reported stress and 51 percent reported worry.
+But it is of particular note that the youngest Americans were the most angry, with a rate of 32 percent.